 Notice: I’m an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

 Mmmm…..chocolate!
-Now who doesn’t love chocolate?
+Now, who doesn’t love chocolate?
 Well, there are a few people out there who don’t adore chocolate.
 But I am definitely NOT a part of that crowd!
-I don’t have to gorge myself on chocolate every day, but a few times I week I do enjoy indulging in some chocolately goodness!
+I don’t have to gorge myself on chocolate every day, but a few times I week I do enjoy indulging in some chocolatey goodness!

 Making chocolate syrup the right way

 Since I would just as soon avoid those ingredients, I wanted to figure out how to make some chocolate syrup right at home.
 I think that this recipe is pretty comparable to the most well-known store brand, and when I make this syrup from scratch, I know exactly what is going in it.
 To make things even better, this recipe is really easy to make, and it doesn’t take very long either!

 Once this syrup is fully cooled, you can store it in the refrigerator for up to 6 months….if it lasts that long!
 The baking soda will help to prevent the sugar from crystalizing so that you don’t end up with clumps of sugar.
 For a different taste, add a few drops of peppermint oil for a chocolate mint syrup.

 Do be aware that this syrup is not great for diabetics.
 It does call for sugar….so use it in moderation.
 If you drink a whole batch in a day or two…you might have a problem!

 For those with dietary concerns, this recipe is both gluten-free and grain-free!